godfreynolan/jetpacks/readme.md

 ```

 ## Repository
 For each DAO, a `repository` was created to handle the the function calls.
-This is so the database object can be abstracted away from the `ViewModel`.
-These repositories will also be dependency injected into the view models.
+This allowed the database object to be abstracted away from the `ViewModel`.
+These repositories were also dependency injected into the view models.

 In the `features > company > reposiotry` folder, an interface called `CompanyRepository` was created.
 In it, a function to get all companies was defined.
-Then, a class called `CompanyRepositoryImpl` was created and implemented the corresponding interface.
+Then, a class called `CompanyRepositoryImpl` was created which implemented the corresponding interface.
 In addition, the `CompanyDao` was injected into the implementation of the interface.

 ```kotlin
 interface CompanyRepository {